-This is a partner to Hughes's much larger Home from Work, which depicts a woodman coming home with his bundle of sticks, and being welcomed with special enthusiasm by his baby daughter.
-These were both commissioned by the Gateshead art patron, James Leathart.
+This is a partner to Hughes's much larger Home from Work, which depicts a woodman coming home and hugging his baby daughter.
+According to the Tate collection's text, these were both commissioned by the Gateshead art patron, James Leathart.
 Here, the little girl is sound asleep in a sheltered nook, her head resting on a satchel and shaded by a brimmed hat, with a little blanket or shawl, now untucked, only partially covering her frock.
 A robin and a squirrel are, it seems, watching over her.
 In the distance her mother and father can be seen, her mother stooping to forage, her father working just behind the tree-trunk in the centre.
 Very minute Pre-Raphaelite detail fills the foreground.
 The child is depicted in such close detail and with such tenderness that it seems likely that the model was one of Hughes's daughters.
 Stephen Wildman tells us that Emily, whom both Terry Riggs and Christopher Newall suggest (Newall 33), was born in late August 1861, and the painting was exhibited at the Liverpool Academy in 1860.
 The child who is wearing shoes and socks here would therefore (if this really was the artist's own child) have been modelled by Amy, born in December 1857.

 Bibliography